Abdul the Damned Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Abdul the Damned (1935) worth watching?
-According to our cinematic analysis, the film stands as a AVERAGE with a verified audience rating of 5.3/10.
+According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 6.5/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Drama.

 Story & Plot Summary: Abdul the Damned

 Quick Plot Summary: Released in 1935, Abdul the Damned is a Drama, History film directed by Karl Grune.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Fritz Kortner.
+It provides a scannable look at the movie's central conflict involving Fritz Kortner as The Sultan, Abdul Hamid II & Kislar.

 Ending Explained: Abdul the Damned

-The final moments of Abdul the Damned reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Abdul the Damned reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Abdul the Damned Real vs. Reel: Is it Based on a True Story?